10 Actions You Might Not Realise Will Invalidate Your Home Insurance

 This might be seen as slightly harsh and some insurers are more understanding than others, but more and more criminals are using online means to target victims, and you should be aware of the risks to your home as well as your policy.

 But, be aware that insurance companies will want to see evidence of your damaged goods to calculate the value of your claim.
-Age Co's Home Insurance, provided by LV=, will require you to wait for permission to throw away any damaged goods, ahead of them having the opportunity to view them.
-You will risk losing out on money to replace the contents of your home as a picture doesn’t always do the trick!
+Wait for permission before you throw anything away, to reduce the risk of you losing out on money for them - as pictures may not be evidence enough.
+You will risk losing out on money to replace the contents of your home as a picture doesn’t always do the trick.

 10. Hesitating to call 999